Here’s an overview of cutting boards –those that I like, and don’t like, what works, what doesn’t.

 My favorite cutting boards:

-- I like bamboo wood boards, especially with a trough (moat), like this one from OXO.
+- My favorite boards are bamboo wood boards, especially with a trough (moat).

 - I also like rubber grippers, like this one that has non-slip silicone handles.